leah-choco/PWA-Text-Editor/README.md

 ## Description:

 This app began with the starter code ready to go, but was missing aspects that would make it a Progressive Web Application(PWA).
 It is a text editor that is now able to be installed as an app to allow it to be used offline.
 I had to fill out the javascript files as well as the src.sw.js.
-The goal was to outline the webpack plugins, and using the IndexedDB in the browser.
+The goal was to outline the webpack plugins, and use the IndexedDB in the browser.

 ## Installation: